Mr. Hansen’s Absence and Tardiness Policies

 13. Traffic: Washington traffic, though slow, is usually quite predictable.
 I do not consider tardiness to be excused if you are stuck on, say, Wisconsin Ave. southbound, because there has been a traffic jam there every weekday morning for as long as I can remember.
 However, if you encounter a truly unusual traffic jam that makes you late, then bring a note signed by a parent, or have your parents call Ms. Spaulding before 8:00.
 If you show up late to class, the normal rules apply.
 To clarify, that means that if you appear without a note, and if your parents do not call Ms. Spaulding’s office by 8:00 (but they do call later in the day to explain), then your tardiness is unexcused.
 You are responsible for bringing a note.

-14. Strategies for avoiding tardiness: We go by U.S. Naval Observatory time, which matches the two wall clocks in the refectory or the clock in Steuart 302, all of which are accurate to within a few seconds.
-The new clocks in Marriott Hall are usually within a minute of USNO time, but sometimes I have seen them off by several minutes.
+14. Strategies for avoiding tardiness: We go by U.S. Naval Observatory time, which matches the two wall clocks in the refectory or the clock in our room, all of which are accurate to within a few seconds.
 In the event of a discrepancy, we always use USNO time.
 As for the problem of moving between classes in less than 5 minutes, one strategy (not recommended) would be to start putting away your books and papers 2 or 3 minutes before the end of your previous class.
 Please don’t do this, because it is disrespectful to your teacher.
 However, if the class runs long, you should request a note.
 If the teacher habitually runs overtime, consider preparing a stack of notes reading, “Please excuse [write your name here] for being late on [date].
 He left my room at [time].
 Thank you.”
 Then simply ask your teacher to sign the note.
 That way, you’ll never lose any points for tardiness, and you’re actually being helpful to your teacher, since all he or she needs to do is to sign the note.